Irene Loughlin

-Irene Loughlin was born on May 20, 1967 in Hamilton, Canada.
-Loughlin is known for her performance artwork, writings, and cultural work.
+Irene Loughlin was born on May 20, 1967, in Hamilton, Canada.
+Loughlin is known for her performance artwork, writings, drawings and cultural work.

 Biography

-Her art embodies real life images of feminism, health activism, to even anti-poverty movements.
-As Loughlin has practiced her art over the last 15 years, the artworks created have focused more on images to challenge many social constructs such as mental illnesses, visual metaphors of medicine, and ecological landscapes in order to comment on contemporary emotive discourses.
-The works of art created all stem from images drawn from Loughlin's experiences or witnessed throughout her life such as areas regarding childhood, spiritualism, labour, exercise, depression, diagnosis, sexual abuse, processed foods, rehabilitation, happiness and nourishment, hope, class distinction, sexuality, desire, speech, addiction, therapy, silence, and historical re-enactments.
+Her art embodies images of feminism, health activism, and anti-poverty movements.
+Over the last twenty years, the artworks created have focused further on images challenging many social constructs such as mental illness, visual metaphors of medical treatment, and ecological landscapes.
+She created this work as a contemporary emotive discourse.
+The works of art stem from images drawn from Loughlin's experiences or as witnessed throughout her life, in relation to childhood, spiritualism, labour, exercise, depression, diagnosis, sexual abuse, processed foods, rehabilitation, happiness, nourishment, hope, class distinction, sexuality, desire, speech, addiction, therapy, silence, and historical re-enactments.

-Loughlin further developed her practice as an artist in Vancouver near the historic Downtown Eastside neighborhood.
-There she has contributed to the activist and disability community through gallery Gachet, VANDU, and the Carnegie Centre.
-Loughlin has had the opportunity to display and talk about her artwork in multiple national and international contexts.
+Loughlin further developed her practice as an artist in Vancouver in the historic Downtown Eastside neighborhood.
+She has contributed to the activist and disability community through Gallery Gachet, VANDU, and the Carnegie Centre.
+Loughlin has presented her work in multiple national and international contexts.
 Her most recent performance was at The Month Performance Art Berlin at the Enabled Manifesto Project.
-This was a workshop was culminated in a collective, corporeal manifesto that focused on disabilities and experience theories.
+This was a workshop was culminated in a collective, corporeal manifesto that focused on disability and neurodiversity.

-Irene Loughlin currently also works as an instructor in Interdisciplinary Practice, Intermedia and Foundation Studio, at Brock University.
+Irene Loughlin recently worked as an instructor in Interdisciplinary Practice, Intermedia and Foundation Studio, at Brock University.